Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/Milestone-3/git_understanding.md

 ### Why are PRs important in a team workflow?

-- Pull Requests provide a way for proposed changes to be looked (and bugs catched) by other team members before they are integrated.
+- Pull Requests provide a way for proposed changes to be looked at (and bugs caught) by other team members before they are integrated (peer review).
 - All changes made to the codebase can be seen by others, aiding project transparency.
 - They create a record of what was changed and why.
+- They facilitate collaboration as the team must discuss via PR comments as to what needs to be changed, what went well and steps to resolve the conflict for the code to be merged into the main codebase.
+- Pull requests also facilitate CI/CD checks at the time of the request as to automatically check that code submitted pass the organisations standards regardless if the code is approved to be merged into the main codebase.
+- They protect the main codebase from being damaged by incompatible code, especially when multiple people are working on the same codebase at the same time.
+They also allow for simpler rollbacks of code versions, since a buggy merge can be reverted to the state before it was merged.
 - I used a pull request to merge the changes of a file in a branch that diverged from my main code.
 When I approved the request github reported a merge conflict.
 This taught me how to resolve said merge conflict and how branches interact with the main code base.

 ### What makes a well-structured PR?

 - A clear and descriptive title that summarizes the change.
+A pull request must integrate one change per merge.
+If more are added then it becomes difficult to revert code based on what was merged.
 - A detailed description explaining the purpose of the PR, what was changed, and why.
+- Unit integration tests triggered automatically on the submission of the pull request.
+Checks code is up to a baseline standard before it is reviewed by an assessor.
+Acts as a guard ensuring time isn't wasted throughout the team.
 - Possibly a reference to a bug/issue proposed on the repository.
 - Evidence of unit tests passing.
 - I asked my supervisor how to format my pull request.
 I was given below as a result.
 From this I understand that there is more to pull requests than simply stating what you changed and why it should be integrated, especially when working on a project in the company environment.

 # Pull request format for FocusBear:

+- I was given the focusbear template and edited it to coincide with the pull request I submitted against my own codebase.

 ## Description of change